Metal–organic framework: High-throughput synthesis

-High-Throughput (HT) methods are a part of combinatorial chemistry and a tool for increasing efficiency.
-Basically, there are two synthetic strategies within the HT-methods: On the one hand the combinatorial approach, here all reactions take place in one vessel, which leads to product mixtures and on the other hand the parallel synthesis, here the reactions take place in different vessels.
+High-throughput (HT) methods are a part of combinatorial chemistry and a tool for increasing efficiency.
+There are two synthetic strategies within the HT-methods: In the combinatorial approach, all reactions take place in one vessel, which leads to product mixtures.
+In the parallel synthesis, the reactions take place in different vessels.
 Furthermore, a distinction is made between thin films and solvent-based methods.

 Solvothermal synthesis can be carried out conventionally in a teflon reactor in a convection oven or in glass reactors in a microwave oven (high-throughput microwave synthesis).
 The use of a microwave oven changes, in part dramatically, the reaction parameters.

 In addition to solvothermal synthesis, there have been advances in using supercritical fluid as a solvent in a continuous flow reactor.
 Supercritical water was first used in 2012 to synthesize copper and nickel-based MOFs in just seconds.
 In 2020, supercritical carbon dioxide was used in a continuous flow reactor along the same time scale as the supercritical water-based method, but the lower critical point of carbon dioxide allowed for the synthesis of the zirconium-based MOF UiO-66.

 High-throughput solvothermal synthesis

-In high-throughput solvothermal synthesis, a solvothermal reactor with (eg) 24 cavities for teflon reactors is used.
+In high-throughput solvothermal synthesis, a solvothermal reactor with (e.g.) 24 cavities for teflon reactors is used.
 Such a reactor is sometimes referred to as a multiclav.
 The reactor block or reactor insert is made of stainless steel and contains 24 reaction chambers, which are arranged in four rows.
 With the miniaturized teflon reactors, volumes of up to 2 mL can be used.
 The reactor block is sealed in a stainless steel autoclave; for this purpose, the filled reactors are inserted into the bottom of the reactor, the teflon reactors are sealed with two teflon films and the reactor top side is put on.
 The autoclave is then closed in a hydraulic press.
 The sealed solvothermal reactor can then be subjected to a temperature-time program.
 The reusable teflon film serves to withstand the mechanical stress, while the disposable teflon film seals the reaction vessels.
 After the reaction, the products can be isolated and washed in parallel in a vacuum filter device.
 On the filter paper, the products are then present separately in a so-called sample library and can subsequently be characterized by automated X-ray powder diffraction.
 The informations obtained are then used to plan further syntheses.